Industrial Electrician Vs. Commercial Electrician: What’s The Difference?

 • Installing, repairing, and maintaining heavy-duty equipment and industrial communications approaches

-• Reading and analyzing specifications and blueprints
+• Reading and analysing specifications and blueprints

 • servicing, installing, and repairing conduits, wiring, and fixtures